junxit/us-congress-bills-111/metadata.md

 - 2010-04-13 — Senate amendment proposed (on the floor): Amendment SA 3722 proposed by Senator Brown OH for Senator Feinstein.(consideration: CR S2248; text: CR S2248)
 - 2010-04-13 — Senate amendment submitted
 - 2010-04-13 — The committee reported amendments were agreed to by Unanimous Consent. (text: CR S2248)
+- 2010-04-14 — Message on Senate action sent to the House.
+- 2010-04-14 — Received in the House.
+- 2010-04-14 — Referred to the House Committee on the Judiciary.